leangjia/blender_docs/manual/render/cameras.rst

 *Composition Guides* enable overlays onto the camera display that can help when framing a shot.

+Thirds
+   Adds lines dividing the frame in thirds vertically and horizontally.

 Center
+   Center
       Adds lines dividing the frame in half vertically and horizontally.
-Center Diagonal
+   Diagonal
       Adds lines connecting opposite corners.

-Thirds
-   Adds lines dividing the frame in thirds vertically and horizontally.
+Golden
-Golden Ratio
+   Ratio
       Divides the width and height into Golden proportions (about 0.618 of the size from all sides of the frame).
-Golden Triangle A
+   Triangle A
       Displays a diagonal line from the lower left to upper right corners, then adds perpendicular lines that pass through the top left and bottom right corners.
-Golden Triangle B
+   Triangle B
       Same as A, but with the opposite corners.

+Harmony
-Harmonious Triangle A
+   Triangle A
       Displays a diagonal line from the lower left to upper right corners, then lines from the top left and bottom right corners to 0.618 the lengths of the opposite side.
-Harmonious Triangle B
+   Triangle B
       Same as A, but with the opposite corners.

+.. _bpy.types.Camera.show_passepartout:
+.. _bpy.types.Camera.passepartout_alpha:

+Passepartout
+^^^^^^^^^^^^

+This option darkens the area outside of the camera's field of view.

+Alpha
+   Controls the transparency of the passepartout mask.